noherczeg/fast-web-standards/README.md

 - [ ] Lazy CSS imports

 ## Generate certificates
-> It is necessarry for HTTP2, and the `build` to succeed.
+> It is necessary for HTTP2, and the `build` to succeed.

 ```
 ./gen-cert.sh